Monterey Bay, California

 Cash Deposit for In3CAP funding

-A relatively new option instead of using a Completion Assurance Guarantee for up to 100% CAP funding is simply a cash deposit from the owner or a sponsor/lender, held as Security, which enables 3x-4x the deposit per CAP’s flexible qualification standards and advantageous terms.
+A relatively new option instead of using a Completion Assurance Guarantee for up to 100% CAP funding is simply a cash deposit from the owner or a sponsor/lender, held as Security, which enables 3x-4x the deposit in mid-market project funding per CAP’s flexible qualification standards and advantageous terms.

 Cash Deposit